opf/openproject/doc/operation_guides/manual/upgrade-guide.md

+# OpenProject 6.0.x to OpenProject 6.1 Debian/Ubuntu Upgrade Guide

+Please look at the steps in the section about the upgrade to OpenProject 6.0.
+OpenProject 6.x is being released under the branch `stable/6`.

 # OpenProject 5.0.x to OpenProject 6.0 Debian/Ubuntu Upgrade Guide

 Upgrading your OpenProject 5.0.x installation to 6.0 is very easy.
 Please upgrade your OpenProject installation first to the latest stable 6.0 path.